coredns/coredns.io/content/plugins/health.md

 Optionally takes an address; the default is `:8080`.
 The health path is fixed to `/health`.
 The health endpoint returns a 200 response code and the word "OK" when CoreDNS is healthy.
-It returns a 503. *health* periodically (1s) polls middleware that exports health information.
-If any of the middleware signals that it is unhealthy, the server will go unhealthy too.
-Each middleware that supports health checks has a section "Health" in their README.
+It returns a 503. *health* periodically (1s) polls plugin that exports health information.
+If any of the plugin signals that it is unhealthy, the server will go unhealthy too.
+Each plugin that supports health checks has a section "Health" in their README.

 ## Examples